addbel0/TCP1PCTF-2024/bugbounty/writeup1.md

   - application
   - security
 ---
+# Bypassing the flow to obtain OTP - $500

 Hi everyone 👋 this is my first writeup since I started bug bounty hunting in mid-2022.
 **I know it's kinda late for a writeup**, but I want to try give something back to the community.